 “I actually saw Pavement at their mid-90s peak, but for whatever reason, I wasn’t paying much attention.
 I guess I’d pretty much had it with so-called ROCK music at the time, for which I’d blame Grunge mostly, all that flannel and kerranging and ponderous sincerity.
 But jump ahead maybe five years to the end of the century and I guess I was finally ready for the beer-in-one-hand-joint-in-the-other shambolic genius of Stephen Malkmus and his crowd, everything crystallizing in the lead-off track from 1994’s Crooked Rain Crooked Rain – a full minute of sloppy mucking around, chasing first a groove, then a melody, before the song finally finds itself (and in fact, the melody’s a direct rip-off of an old Buddy Holly tune) but man does it click!
 But is it a Silent Kit or a Silent Kid?
 Or am I fool to even wonder?”
 (Philip Random)

-“I found this Buck Owens cover of a Simon + Garfunkel nugget in Cache Creek, British Columbia, I think, thrift store, mid-90s sometime.
+“I found this Buck Owens cover of a Simon + Garfunkel nugget in a Cache Creek, British Columbia thrift store, mid-90s sometime.
 An entire album of electrified countrified takes on some of that hippie sh** the kids were so into at the time (1971).
 And delivered with all due sincerity, because don’t fool yourself.
 Nobody knows lonely like a one man island, or a Country + Western superstar.”
 (Philip Random)

 “Two tracks from the first The The album that I’ve always thought of as one, because of how they flow together.
-Although technically, Burning Blue Soul is not a The The album, it was initially released as a Matt Johnson solo album, but then The The was always pretty much just him anyway.
-Either way, Burning Blue Soul is most definitely an album, a dense and connected and beautiful flow, even with all the noise and chunks of rusted metal just left lying around — an essential piece of soundtrack from a movie about the ongoing decline and fall of the British Empire that no one’s gotten around to making yet.
+Although technically, Burning Blue Soul is not a The The album as it was initially released as a Matt Johnson solo album.
+But nobody really heard it, so after the success of Soul Mining, it got repackaged for a bit of cash-in, which isn’t as bad as it sounds because The The was always pretty much just Matt Johnson anyway.
+Either way, Burning Blue Soul is a darned fine album, a dense and connected and beautiful flow, even with all the noise and chunks of rusted metal just left lying around — an essential piece of soundtrack from a movie about the ongoing decline and fall of the British Empire that no one’s gotten around to making yet.
 But they will someday.”
 (Philip Random)